winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 395\. Ānanda again asked, “Supposing we do have a conversation with them, how should it be handled?”
 {: #p395}

-The Buddha said, “You should restrain yourself. Ānanda, are you saying that after the Buddha parinirvāṇa-s you won’t be guarded anymore?
+The Buddha said, “You should restrain yourself. Ānanda, are you saying that after the Buddha <em>parinirvāṇa</em>-s you won’t be guarded anymore?
 That you’ll lose what you rely on?
 Don’t form this view.
 I became a Buddha to teach the discourses and precepts.
 They will be your guardian and what you rely on.

 396\. “Ānanda, starting today, I permit the monks to dispense with the minor rules.
 When the senior and junior monks call each other, they should follow the rules of propriety.
 This way, those who’ve left home will be dutiful.”
 {: #p396}

-#### The Buddha Parinirvāṇa-s
+#### The Buddha <em>Parinirvāṇa</em>-s

 397\.
 The Buddha told the monks, “If you have any doubts about the Buddha, Dharma, and Saṅgha or doubts about the path, you should be quick to ask about them.
 Now is the time to do it.
 Those who don’t may regret it later.
 While I’m still here, I will explain these things for you.”
 {: #p397}